-Does that make them a poem?
-Because somebody says this is a poem, does that make it one?
-So the second approach is in the intention of the author.
-If the author says it is, no matter what we think of it.
-It is a poem.
+And so, the question is, does that make them a poem?
+Because somebody says, this is a poem, does that make it one?
+So, the second point is, or the second approach is, it's in the intention of the author.
+If the author says it's a poem, it is no matter what we may think of it.
+First is, how does it affect us?
+The third one, third way of defining poetry, which tries to be a little more neutral, and maybe scientific, if that word should be applied to poetry, says that we recognize a poem because it uses rhetorical devices, we'll talk about that a bit later, that are used in all language, but poetry uses them a lot.

-The third way of defining poetry which tries to be a little more neutral and maybe scientific, if that word were to be applied to poetry, says that we recognize a poem because it uses rhetorical devices that are used in all language, but poetry uses them a lot.
-So poetry is compressed language.
-It's language where every single word is chosen, not just for what it means, but for what it suggests, for how it sounds, for how it fits the other words, maybe for how it fits the mood of the poem, so that at every point of the poem, the author is choosing which word best fits in here.
+And so, poetry is compressed language.
+It's a language where every single word is chosen, not just for what it means, but for what it suggests, for how it sounds, for how it fits the other words, maybe for how it fits the mood of the poem so that at every point in a poem, the author is choosing which word best fits in here.
+In fact, a very interesting experiment is to go online, there's a website dedicated to the poetry of Wilfred Owen, who was a World War I English poet.

-In fact, a very interesting experiment is to go online.
-There's a website dedicated to the poetry of Wilfred Owen, World War I English poet, and when you read his poetry, it sounds just like how it is-kind of prose, kind of rearranged, little bits and pieces sound poetic.
-It sounds like paragraphs that have been sliced a little bit.
-But when you look at the manuscripts, and the website has photographs of his manuscripts, you realized that he wrote lines, crossed them out, and some lines he rewrote 3, 4, 5, 6 times so that even though it sounds like he's just writing prose, he's very clearly struggling to find just the right word to go into that spot.
-So when we look at the way he has chosen the words and see how he has densely packed his writings, we realize that these are poems in a way even poetic soundings texts are not.
+And when you read his poetry, it sounds like he's just like it is, prose kind of rearranged, little bits and pieces of it sound kind of poetic, but it just sounds like paragraphs that have been sliced a little bit and diced.
+But when you look at the manuscripts, and the website actually has photographs of his manuscripts, you realize that he wrote lines, crossed them out, and some lines he wrote three, four, five, six times, so that even though it sounds like he's just writing prose, he's very clearly struggling to find just the right word to go in each spot.
+And so, when we look at the way that he's chosen the words, and see how densely he has packed his writings, we realize, yes, these are poems in a way that even poetic-sounding texts are not.

-So some people would say that the end of Abraham Lincoln's Second Inaugural Address where he says, "With charity toward all, with malice towards none, with strength with determination to do right as God gives us to see the right."
-Or Winston Churchill, "Nothing to offer, but blood, sweat, and tears."
-Or "We will fight them on the beaches, we will fight them on the lanes, we will fight them in the villages."
+So, some people would say that the end of Abraham Lincoln's second inaugural address, where he says, with charity toward all, with malice toward none, with determination to do the right as God gives us strength to see the right, or Winston Churchill, nothing to offer but blood, sweat, tears, or we will fight them on the beaches, we will fight them in the lanes, we'll fight them in the villages.
 Is that poetry?
-It does sound very poetic, but they were not intending to write poems.
-The piece as a whole, the whole speech or the whole essay is not a poem.
+Well, it certainly sounds very poetic, but they're not intending to write poems.
+And the piece as a whole, the whole speech, or the whole essay, or whatever else it may be, is not a poem.

 It's neither presented as one, nor is it written as one.
-So we find this interplay of three factors.
+So, we find this interplay really of three factors.
 One is the effect on the reader, one is the intention of the author, and the third one is the way that the language itself is being used.